php-soap-backports/ext-soap-engine/README.md

 * **ExtSoapServerTransport:** Uses PHP's `SoapServer` to handle SOAP requests.
 It can e.g. be used during Unit tests.
 * **TraceableTransport:** Can be used to decorate another transport and keeps track of the last request and response.
 It should be used as an alternative for fetching it on the SoapClient.

-In ext-soap, there are some well known issues regarding the HTTP layer.
-Therefore we recommend using the [PSR-18 based transport](https://github.com/php-soap/psr18-transport/) instead of the ones above.
-Besides dealing with some issues, it also provides a set of middleware for dealing with some common issues you might not be able to solve with the regular SoapClient.

 ## Configuration options

 ### ExtSoapOptions